WELCOME TO WELL AND FULL!

 WHERE IT ALL STARTED

-It was first when I was a sophomore in college that I dreamed about starting a blog.
+I was a sophomore in college when I first dreamed about starting a blog.
 Over the years, I created a number of blogs about yoga, gourmet food, lifestyle, etc. While I loved all of those categories, none of them were truly my passion.

 Fast forward four years.
 I finally found healthcare professionals who would listen to me – a Nurse Practitioner and a Physician’s Assistant – after years of pleading with doctors to do more testing.
 A capsule endoscopy ordered by the PA quickly found ulcers in my small intestine.

-I have Crohn’s disease, and a type of arthritis that goes along with IBD (enteropathic arthritis).
+I have Crohn’s disease, and a type of arthritis that goes along with IBD (enteropathic arthritis), and Hashimoto’s thyroiditis.
 While getting these diagnoses were difficult for me to process mentally, I feel as though that process has given me a new direction in life.

 While a bit disillusioned with the healthcare system, I was incredibly inspired by the nurses who had helped me along with my journey.
 Not long after, the coronavirus hit America hard.
 I saw so many images on the news of families suffering, doctors and nurses working without proper PPE, and so many preventable deaths.
 I felt a calling; I felt like I had to help.
 So, in May 2020, I signed up for my first classes for nursing school.